A small claims case is a lawsuit brought for the recovery of money damages, civil penalties, personal property, or other relief allowed by law.

 - Corporation: the business which has allegedly caused you damage is incorporated and then it is necessary to know the individual’s name who is able to accept service on behalf of the corporation.
 We also need the individual’s address (the authorized agent for service would be listed with the secretary of state whose phone number is 1-512-463-5555).

 You are strongly urged to discuss your case with an attorney if you are suing a proprietor, partnership or corporation.
 You are responsible for suing the correct party in their correct capacity.
 Nothing within this section should be construed as legal advice.
+For help in understanding the justice courts and the Small Claims process, two self-help documents are provided as follows:

 To complete the filing process, a justice court civil information sheet, original small claims petition and a service members civil relief act sec.
 201(b) will need be completed, signed and filed with the court.
 If filing by mail, the service members civil relief act sec.
 201(b) signature will need to be notarized.